 - RACE DAY - September 7: Duxbury Beach Parking Lot, 5:15-6:35am.
 The registration tent will close at 6:25am.

 Refunds will be given IF we have a waitlist in place to fill any cancellations.
 IF the race is not sold out and no waitlist is available, NO refunds are given.
-If you register on Active.com, you may transfer your registration to another person at no charge up to and including September 10 by accessing your registration through Active.
-No transfers or changes permitted after September 10.
+If you register on Active.com, you may transfer your registration to another person at no charge up to and including September 3 (by noon) by accessing your registration through Active.
+No transfers or changes permitted after September 3 at noon.
 No refund insurance will be offered this year and Duxbury Beach Triathlon does not partner or affiliate with any company providing refund insurance.